EdIzaguirre/plant-object-detection/README.md

         default=True)
 ```

-There are also parameters for the docker image used for training (`TRAINING_IMAGE`) and the instance used to power the AWS Sagemaker endpoint (`SAGEMAKER_INSTANCE`).
-The docker image is the latest Tensorflow image `docker.io/tensorflow/tensorflow:latest-gpu`.
+There is also a parameter for the instance used to power the AWS Sagemaker endpoint (`SAGEMAKER_INSTANCE`).
 I have chosen a cheap instance for the Sagemaker endpoint: `ml.t2.medium`; feel free to upgrade this for better performance.

 ### 6) Run the flow!
 Now change directories into the `src/` folder.
 And run the flow.